You found me!

 I am a certified Nutritional Therapy Practitioner and 21 Day Sugar Detox coach and my goal is to improve wellness with food.

-I live in Southeastern PA with my husband and two daughters, and I have a third baby on the way!
+I live in Southeastern PA with my husband and three little ones!
 I currently work full-time as a Speech-Language Pathologist in a skilled nursing facility and subacute rehab center.
 I have started my nutrition coaching business and I am here to serve you!

 My own personal path toward improved health began, like many others, due to unwanted weight gain.
 After a childhood of Kool-Aid, Little Debbies and sugared cereals (seemingly without health consequences), to my shock and dismay my naturally thin frame began to pack on extra weight during college.
 I thought I could just exercise away the extra pounds.
 I was determined to not have to change what I was eating.
 Then, after college I began counting calories and attempting the “diet” approach, complete with low-fat salad dressings and artificial sweeteners.
 In the short term, I did lose weight.
 But this was not sustainable, and I was becoming attached to the numbers.
 I would count every last calorie and try to burn them off in the gym just to “earn” a glass or two of wine.
 I couldn’t get rid of those “last few pounds” and I was obsessed.
 I never characterized myself as having an eating disorder because I wasn’t “starving myself” and I wasn’t throwing up.
 In hindsight, however, I realize that I did not have a healthy relationship with food and my goals were narrowly focused on aesthetics versus health.
 I now know there are terms for this behavior, including exercise bulimia and orthorexia and they do belong in the disordered eating category.